publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

 = 2.8.1 =
+  * Add: Increase max padding and margin for Columns manager and Column blocks
   * Fix: Default color and background values when are empty in frontend for Advanced Button blocks
   * Fix: Default label for custom styles dropdown in editor
   * Fix: Spacing for Custom styles dropdown in editor